DataDog/ansible-datadog/README.md

 ### Debian stretch

-On Debian stretch, the `apt_key` module used by the role requires an additional system dependency to work correctly.
+On Debian Stretch, the `apt_key` module used by the role requires an additional system dependency to work correctly.
 The dependency (`dirmngr`) is not provided by the module.
 Add the following configuration to your playbooks to make use of the present role:

 ```yml
 ---